Adolf Hitler's rise to power: Seizure of control (1931–1933)

-As the Nazi Party was now the largest party in the Reichstag, it was entitled to select the President of the Reichstag and were able to elect Göring for the post.
-Energised by the success, Hitler asked to be made chancellor.
-Hitler was offered the job of vice-chancellor by Chancellor Papen at the behest of President Hindenburg but he refused.
+As the Nazi Party was now the largest party in the Reichstag, they were entitled to select the President of the Reichstag and were able to elect Hermann Göring for the post.
+Energised by this success, Hitler asked to be made chancellor.
+He was offered the job of vice-chancellor by Chancellor Papen at the behest of President Hindenburg, but he refused.
 Hitler saw this offer as placing him in a position of "playing second fiddle" in the government.

 In his position of Reichstag president, Göring asked that decisive measures be taken by the government over the spate of murders of Nazi Party members.
 On 9 August, amendments were made to the Reichstrafgesetzbuch statute on "acts of political violence", increasing the penalty to "lifetime imprisonment, 20 years hard labour[,] or death".
 Special courts were announced to try such offences.
 When in power less than half a year later, Hitler would use this legislation against his opponents with devastating effect.

 The law was applied almost immediately but did not bring the perpetrators behind the recent massacres to trial as expected.
 Instead, five SA men who were alleged to have murdered a KPD member in Potempa (Upper Silesia) were tried.
 Hitler appeared at the trial as a defence witness, but on 22 August the five were convicted and sentenced to death.
 On appeal, this sentence was commuted to life imprisonment in early September.
 They served just over four months before Hitler freed all imprisoned Nazis in a 1933 amnesty.

 The Nazi Party lost 35 seats in the November 1932 election, but remained the Reichstag's largest party, with 196 seats (33.1%).
 The Social Democrats (SPD) won 121 seats (20.4%) and the Communists (KPD) won 100 (16.9%).

 The Communist International described all moderate left-wing parties as "social fascists" and urged the Communists to devote their energies to the destruction of the moderate left.
 As a result, the KPD, following orders from Moscow, rejected overtures from the Social Democrats to form a political alliance against the NSDAP.

 After Chancellor Papen left office, he secretly told Hitler that he still held considerable sway with President Hindenburg and that he would make Hitler chancellor as long as he, Papen, could be the vice chancellor.
 Another notable event was the publication of the Industrielleneingabe, a letter signed by 22 important representatives of industry, finance and agriculture, asking Hindenburg to appoint Hitler as chancellor.
 Hindenburg reluctantly agreed to appoint Hitler as chancellor after the parliamentary elections of July and November 1932 had not resulted in the formation of a majority government – despite the fact that Hitler had been Hindenburg's opponent in the presidential election only 9 months earlier.
 Hitler headed a short-lived coalition government formed by the NSDAP and the German National People's Party (DNVP).